 A security rating is not a recommendation to buy, sell or hold securities.
 Similar ratings on different types of securities do not necessarily mean the same thing.
 You should analyze the significance of each rating independently from any other rating.
 Any rating agency may change its rating of the securities after the securities are issued if that rating agency believes that circumstances have changed.
-Any subsequent withdrawal or downgrading of a rating will likely reduce the price that a subsequent purchaser will be willing to pay for the applicable securities.
+Any subsequent withdrawal or downgrading of a rating (such as, for example, as a result of a downgrading of the ratings of TERI) will likely reduce the price that a subsequent purchaser will be willing to pay for the applicable securities.

-None of the trust, the depositor, the sellers, the administrator, the back-up administrator, the servicers, the indenture trustee or the grantor trustee are required to maintain the rating of any class of the securities.
-Any downgrade in the ratings assigned to your notes could result in a decline in the market value and liquidity of your securities.
+None of the trust, the depositor, the sellers, the administrator, the back-up administrator, the servicer, the indenture trustee or the grantor trustee are required to maintain the rating of any class of the securities.
+Any downgrade in the ratings assigned to your notes could result in a decline in the market value and liquidity of your securities